South Falls at Silver Falls State Park, 177 feet tall with walk-behind access on the Trail of Ten Falls

 3. Ten Falls Trail: North Falls & Upper North Falls Trail

 An easy trail that has 78 stairs and leads behind North Falls through a large cavernous cutout.
-Return to the parking lot and take a short, flat trail to Upper North Falls—pets are allowed on this section.
+Return to the parking lot and take a short, flat trail to Upper North Falls.
+Pets are allowed on this entire section, making it the best option for hikers with dogs.

-South Falls, Lower South Falls, Lower North Falls, Double Falls, Drake Falls, Middle North Falls, Twin Falls, and Winter Falls.
+Misses: South Falls, Lower South Falls, Lower North Falls, Double Falls, Drake Falls, Middle North Falls, Twin Falls, Winter Falls.

 4. Ten Falls Trail: Winter Falls Loop